-Let’s take an in-depth look at what set design is and how it can help your stream attract a larger audience by turning your room into art.
+Let’s take an in-depth look at what background design for your stream really entails and how it can help your stream attract a larger audience by turning your stream background into art.

-Set design is a combination of interior design and video production.
-You’ll use props, lighting and other design elements to decorate the room you stream from.
+Background design is a combination of interior design and video production.
+You’ll use props, lighting and other design elements to decorate the background of room you stream from.

-Set design for streaming certainly has no shortage of challenges.
+Designing the perfect streaming background has no shortage of challenges.

 Space is a huge limitation.
 The on-screen streamer window is extremely small compared to the size of the game screen.
 The window will only be able to display yourself, a chair and maybe a wall or two.